anchore/anchore-charts/README.md

 ## Support

-If you have any questions or need assistance with the charts in this repository, please visit the [Anchore documentation](https://docs.anchore.com/) or contact the anchore support team through the channels listed on the [Anchore support site](https://www.anchore.com/support/).
+If you have any questions or need assistance with the charts in this repository, please visit the [Anchore documentation](https://docs.anchore.com/) or contact the Anchore support team through the [Anchore support site](https://support.anchore.com/hc/en-us).